Dissipative phase transition of interacting non-reciprocal fermions

-We now discuss the role of interactions in the OBC case.
-We consider the dynamics of the average particle density $\langle n_{j}(t)\rangle $ starting from a CDW state, $\vert\Psi(0)\rangle=\vert 1010\ldots\rangle $ and for different values of interaction $\Delta$.
-We fix the value of phases to $\theta=\phi=\pi/2$, corresponding to boundary charge accumulation in the non-interacting case (see Fig.~\ref{fig:non_interacting}(d)).
-Here, we focus on the effect of interactions on the charge dynamics.
-As we show in Fig.~\ref{fig:dynamics_interaction}(a) increasing $\Delta$ has two major effects: (i) the tendency toward charge accumulation at the boundaries is reduced, although not suppressed completely even for $\Delta=8J$, and (ii) the initial CDW state remains frozen for a longer time.
+\emph{Dynamics and Steady-State under OBC --} We now discuss the role of interactions in the OBC case.
+We consider the dynamics of the average particle density starting from a CDW state and for different values of $\Delta$.
+We fix $\phi=\theta=\pi/2$, where in the non-interacting case there is charge accumulation at the boundaries, see Fig.~\ref{fig:non_interacting}(c).
+As we show in Fig.~\ref{fig:dynamics_interaction}(a) increasing $\Delta$ has two major effects: (i) the tendency toward charge accumulation at the boundaries is reduced, although not suppressed completely even for $\Delta=8J$, and (ii) the initial CDW state remains frozen for longer times.
 These two effects are indeed connected and result from an interaction-induced renormalization of non-reciprocal gain and loss.
-To understand this point, we can proceed perturbatively and derive an effective model in the regime $\Delta\gg J,\Gamma,\kappa$.
-By going into a rotating frame we obtain new jump operators that read (analogous expression for gain)~\cite{supplementary_mat}

-In this rotating frame the Lindbladian is time-periodic with terms rapidly oscillating at frequency $\omega\sim \Delta$ in the strongly interacting regimes, that can be averaged out as in the high-frequency expansion of Floquet systems~\cite{bukov2016schrieffer,seetharam2018absence,peronaci2018resonant}.
-From Eq.~(\ref{eqn:TildeL}) we see that if neighboring sites are doubly occupied, the corresponding dissipative process is highly off-resonant in the regime $\Delta\gg J$ and therefore effectively blocked.
-This simple argument explains why in the strongly interacting regime the initial CDW state, containing no doublons, remains long-lived and the non-reciprocal gain and loss become less efficient, reducing the charge accumulation at the edge.
+To understand this, we derive an effective model in the regime $\Delta\gg J,\Gamma,\kappa$.
+Moving to a rotating frame yields modified jump operators (analogous for $L_{j,g}$)~\cite{supplementary_mat}